Nokkel4/Nokkel4.github.io/README.md

     </a>
   </h1>
 </div>

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-8036061790526440"
      crossorigin="anonymous"></script>

 ## What is our mission?

 Our mission is very simple.
-We give free things on our Discord server to those who want to play old games without paying.
-And we give free cheats from their makers, watch free movies, or if you need help with something, we can help with your problems. :)
+On our Discord server, there are free games that other game makers give, and we will notify you all the free games that will come in the future.
+And we have a lot more things you will want to check out on our Discord server.
+So come check it out!
+You don't lose anything if you see it yourself.
+And we have a good community; people are friendly there, and we like to help people with their problems with anything on your computer. ;) We all welcome you to be part of our community!

 -Nokkela